 The Jacoby-Walkley Scholarship

 University students and recent graduates aged 26 years or under with big dreams of carving out a career in the competitive television industry: This is the opportunity of a lifetime.

-- An eight-week placement at the Nine Network in Sydney, including four weeks at60 Minutes,two weeks in the Nine newsroom and two weeks split between A Current Affair and Today.
+- A ten-week placement at the Nine Network in Sydney, including four weeks at 60 Minutes, two weeks in the Nine newsroom, two weeks at 9news.com.au and two weeks split between A Current Affair and Today.

-- A four-week placement at the Walkley Foundation, in the lead up to the 62nd Walkley Awards for Excellence in Journalism.
+- A four-week placement at the Walkley Foundation, in the lead up to (and including) the 63rd Walkley Awards for Excellence in Journalism.

 - Mentoring from senior journalist members of the Walkley Advisory Board

-The successful applicant receives a stipend over the twelve weeks of the scholarship.
+The successful applicant receives a stipend over the fourteen weeks of the scholarship.

 If you have questions about the scholarship please contact Lauren Dixon at email@example.com